suvarna28/readmefile-generator/Output/README.md

 None for now

 ## Usage
-It's invoked using 'node index.js' command
+it's invoked using the 'node index.js' command

 ## Contributing
 None for now